NuWave Investment Management LLC Purchases Shares of 6,407 Southwest Airlines Co. (NYSE:LUV)

 Analysts Set New Price Targets

 Several brokerages recently weighed in on LUV.
+The Goldman Sachs Group began coverage on shares of Southwest Airlines in a research report on Friday, December 16th.
+They issued a “neutral” rating and a $41.00 price target on the stock.
 Susquehanna Bancshares reduced their price target on shares of Southwest Airlines from $45.00 to $40.00 in a research report on Tuesday, October 11th.
-Susquehanna reduced their price target on shares of Southwest Airlines from $45.00 to $40.00 in a research report on Tuesday, October 11th.
-Bank of America cut their price objective on shares of Southwest Airlines from $50.00 to $45.00 and set a “buy” rating on the stock in a research report on Thursday, October 6th.
-The Goldman Sachs Group began coverage on shares of Southwest Airlines in a research report on Friday, December 16th.
-They set a “neutral” rating and a $41.00 price objective on the stock.
-Finally, StockNews.com upgraded shares of Southwest Airlines from a “hold” rating to a “buy” rating in a research report on Friday, October 28th.
+Bank of America reduced their price target on shares of Southwest Airlines from $50.00 to $45.00 and set a “buy” rating on the stock in a research report on Thursday, October 6th.
+Barclays boosted their price objective on shares of Southwest Airlines from $40.00 to $48.00 and gave the company an “overweight” rating in a research report on Thursday, December 1st.
+Finally, Susquehanna cut their price objective on shares of Southwest Airlines from $45.00 to $40.00 in a research report on Tuesday, October 11th.
 Four analysts have rated the stock with a hold rating, nine have issued a buy rating and one has issued a strong buy rating to the company’s stock.
 Based on data from MarketBeat, Southwest Airlines currently has a consensus rating of “Moderate Buy” and a consensus price target of $50.73.

 Insider Buying and Selling at Southwest Airlines